EvanFarris/TeggleBot/README.md

 3. Support more streaming platforms
 4. Revisit stream thumbnails not being consistent

-## Was this worth?
-Well, the community discord that started this quest just got rid of Mee6 the other day, and their performance matches mine now (Stream is live for ~2 minutes).
-But I like having the stream status and vod link shown over the competitors.
-I did end up smarter and learned a lot that even helped me with other projects.
-So I'd say it's totally worth.

 ## Nginx setup
 1. Install nginx
 2. Configure /etc/nginx/sites-available/default to listen on ssl, install the ssl certificate, and setup the reverse proxy